 Loss of Penile Length After an Enlargement

-The second most common penis enlargement repair at Rejuvall is lost length following a penile lengthening procedure.
+The second most common penis enlargement repair at Rejuvall is lost length following a penis enlargement surgery.
 Sounds like an oxymoron, doesn’t it?
 Sadly, it’s not uncommon.

 The good news is that it’s not hazardous to your health like injected silicone oil.
 The bad news is that it almost always requires surgery to resolve, and final outcomes vary.